sewenew/redis-plus-plus/README.md

 `RedisCluster` connects to all master nodes in the cluster.
 For each master node, it maintains a connection pool.
 By now, it doesn't connect to slave nodes.

 You can initialize a `RedisCluster` instance with `ConnectionOptions` and `ConnectionPoolOptions`.
-You only need to set a master node's host & port in `ConnectionOptions`, and `RedisCluster` will get other nodes' info automatically (with the CLUSTER SLOTS command).
+You only need to set one master node's host & port in `ConnectionOptions`, and `RedisCluster` will get other nodes' info automatically (with the *CLUSTER SLOTS* command).
 For each master node, it creates a connection pool with the specified `ConnectionPoolOptions`.
 If `ConnectionPoolOptions` is not specified, `RedisCluster` maintains a single connection to every master node.

 ```
 // Set a master node's host & port.